wh1sky02/JCU-GYM/user_stories/user_story_04_manage_bookings.md

 ---

-## Priority: Medium
-**Rationale:** Enhances user experience by providing booking flexibility and reducing no-shows.

-## Estimation: 3 days
-**Planning poker estimates:**
-* Developer 1: 3 days (booking management interface)
-* Developer 2: 2 days (basic cancellation logic)
-* Developer 3: 4 days (including edge cases and notifications)
-* **Consensus:** 3 days

-## Assumptions:
-- Users cannot cancel bookings on the same day of the session
-- Cancelled slots become immediately available to other users
-- Users receive confirmation of cancellations
-- Cancellation history is maintained for analytics

-## Description:
-Provide users with a personal dashboard to view all their upcoming gym bookings and manage them efficiently.
-Users can cancel future bookings (except same-day) to free up slots for other users.
-The system must handle cancellation logic and update availability in real-time.

-## Acceptance Criteria:
-- [ ] Display a list of all future bookings for the authenticated user
-- [ ] Show booking details (date, time, session type, location)
-- [ ] Cancel option available for bookings not on the same day
-- [ ] Prevent cancellation of same-day bookings with clear messaging
-- [ ] Successful cancellations update the system and release the slot
-- [ ] User receives confirmation of cancellation
-- [ ] Cancelled slots appear as available to other users immediately
-- [ ] Maintain cancellation history for user reference

-## Tasks:

-1. **Booking Dashboard Interface** - 1.5 days
-   - Create user booking dashboard
-   - Display upcoming bookings in chronological order
-   - Add booking details and status indicators

-2. **Cancellation Logic & Validation** - 1 day
-   - Implement same-day cancellation prevention
-   - Create cancellation confirmation workflow
-   - Handle cancellation business rules

-3. **Backend Cancellation API** - 0.5 days
-   - Create booking cancellation endpoint
-   - Update session availability in real-time
-   - Implement cancellation logging

-4. **User Feedback & History** - 0.5 days
-   - Add cancellation confirmation messages
-   - Create cancellation history view
-   - Implement user notification system

-# UI Design:
-Booking management interface should include:
-- Clean list view of upcoming bookings
-- Clear status indicators (active, cancelled)
-- Easy-to-use cancel buttons with confirmations
-- Same-day booking indicators (non-cancellable)
-- Filter options (upcoming, past, cancelled)
-- Mobile-responsive design

-*Note: Insert mockup design screenshot showing booking dashboard and cancellation flow*

-# Completed:
-*Insert screenshots of completed implementation*
-*Show booking list, cancellation confirmation, updated availability*

-## Definition of Done:
-- [ ] All acceptance criteria met
-- [ ] Cancellation rules properly enforced
-- [ ] Real-time availability updates working
-- [ ] User feedback mechanisms functional
-- [ ] Unit and integration tests passing
-- [ ] Edge cases handled appropriately
-- [ ] Code reviewed by team
-- [ ] UI/UX approved by stakeholders
+## 🔸 Priority: Medium
+**Reason:** Improves user autonomy and reduces session no-shows, contributing to better resource management.

+---

+## 🧮 Estimation: 3 Days
+**Planning Poker Estimates:**
+- Developer 1: 3 days (dashboard interface)
+- Developer 2: 2 days (cancellation logic)
+- Developer 3: 4 days (handling edge cases and feedback)
+**→ Team Consensus:** 3 days

+---

+## 🔍 Assumptions

+- Same-day cancellations are not allowed
+- Cancelled slots become immediately available to others
+- Users get a confirmation upon cancellation
+- Cancellations are logged for future analytics

+---

+## 📄 Description

+Users should be able to view their personal booking list and manage it through a simple interface.
+They can cancel any upcoming session, except those scheduled for the current day.
+The system should ensure real-time slot release, user confirmation, and a history view of past changes.

+---

+## ✅ Acceptance Criteria

+- [ ] User dashboard displays all upcoming bookings
+- [ ] Each booking shows session date, time, type, and location
+- [ ] Cancel button is visible only for non-same-day bookings
+- [ ] Attempting to cancel a same-day session shows an error message
+- [ ] Successful cancellations free the slot for others
+- [ ] User receives confirmation (in-app or email)
+- [ ] Cancelled slots are shown as available to other users immediately
+- [ ] Cancellation history is accessible to the user

+---

+## 🧱 Tasks

+### 1. Booking Dashboard Interface – 1.5 days
+- Build UI for booking list
+- Show details: session time, type, location, and status
+- Indicate which bookings are cancellable

+### 2. Cancellation Logic – 1 day
+- Enforce same-day restriction
+- Build confirmation modal or popup
+- Apply backend validation and update booking status

+### 3. Backend Cancellation API – 0.5 day
+- Build endpoint to process cancellations
+- Update session slot count immediately
+- Log cancellation event with timestamp

+### 4. Feedback & Notifications – 0.5 day
+- Show confirmation message on successful cancel
+- Display cancellation history (past actions)
+- Optionally notify users via email or app alerts

+---

+## 🎨 UI Design Guidelines

+- Simple and clean booking list view
+- Visual cues for active vs. cancelled sessions
+- Confirmation dialogs before finalizing a cancel
+- Same-day bookings marked as locked/non-cancellable
+- Filters for "Upcoming", "Past", and "Cancelled"
+- Responsive for mobile and desktop screens

+*Optional: Insert mockup screenshots showing the dashboard and cancel flow*

+---

+## 📸 Completed Screenshots (To Be Added)

+- [ ] Booking dashboard with upcoming sessions
+- [ ] Cancellation modal and success state
+- [ ] Updated session availability display

+---

+## 📦 Definition of Done

+- [ ] All acceptance criteria completed
+- [ ] Cancellations follow business rules
+- [ ] Slot availability updates in real-time
+- [ ] User confirmation and history visible
+- [ ] Unit and integration tests pass
+- [ ] UI/UX reviewed and approved
+- [ ] Code merged and deployed to staging